Gwen Stefani And Blake Shelton PDAs Annoying The Voice Cast?

 “The Voice, premieres in less than two weeks and RadarOnline.com has exclusively learned that some of the staff is already ‘sick’of returning judge Gwen Stefani’s lovefest with boyfriend Blake Shelton!
 ‘Gwen and Blake are really starting to annoy the rest of the judges and producers because they seem to feel like they are the stars of the show,’ a production insider said.”

-The source goes on to state that other panel members of the hit show feel that the duo are constantly seeking attention, and that it’s starting to get on nerves, stating “They are acting like they deserve special attention because of their high-profile romance!”
+The source goes on to state that other panel members of the hit show feel that the duo are constantly seeking attention and that it’s starting to get on nerves, adding, “They are acting like they deserve special attention because of their high-profile romance!”

 Watch @GwenStefani, @BlakeShelton, @AliciaKeys + @AdamLevine cover “Waterfalls” for #TheVoice: https://t.co/S5NmpO3DL5 pic.twitter.com/vHYbtrpnQJ